noorfinances-eng/noorchain-core/docs/Phase4B_02_PoSS_Block_Logic_and_Rewards_1.1.md

-*NOORCHAIN — Phase 4B
+NOORCHAIN — Phase 4B

-PoSS Block Logic & Reward Mechanism**
+PoSS Block Logic & Reward Mechanism
 Version 1.1 — Architecture Only (No Code)

-🔧 1.
-Purpose of This Document
+1. Purpose of This Document

-This document defines the complete functional behavior of the PoSS module during block execution, including:
+This document defines the complete functional behavior of the PoSS module during block execution.
+It specifies:

-BeginBlock algorithm
+the BeginBlock algorithm

 reward engine logic